Private sector in NYC must vax up: mayor

+“We are under attack in a different way from the coronavirus,” said de Blasio.
+“We have Omicron as a new factor, we have colder weather, which is going to create additional challenges with the Delta variant, we got holiday gatherings.
+We in New York City decided to use a pre-emptive strike.”

-The mandate comes days after the mayor and Gov. Hochul made announcements that the Omicron varaint is in the Big Apple.
+The mandate comes days after the mayor and Gov. Hochul made announcements that the Omicron variant is in the Big Apple.

 Key2NYC, also known as the Key to NYC, is the mayor’s directive mandating proof of vaccination for people 12 and older who want entry to indoor dining, fitness and entertainment and other meeting spaces.